Dempsey Woodworking

 4. Let everything dry for at least one hour after the last slat is glued before handling the tambour.
 Attach the lift bar with glue to the excess denim at the bottom.
 Trim any excess denim at the top and the bottom.
 The tambour needs 24 hours to cure before you should place it in the upper desk and operate it.

-My concern was that glueing with fabric would be messy, but the method from Van Dyke's Restorers makes it an easy and clean job.
+My concern was that gluing with fabric would be messy, but the method from Van Dyke's Restorers makes it an easy and clean job.

 My other concern was about the flexibility of the tambour.
 I could see that it would bend easily towards the fabric side, but I had a problem imagining it bending the other way as is needed in the S-curve of the upper desk.
 After the tambour was glued up I found that there is just enough flexibility when using the above construction method.